Kovah/LinkAce-Website/content/docs/v2/setup/setup-with-docker.md

 * Command-line access to your server
 * Docker version 19 or greater
-* Docker Compose is recommended for the setup, must support compose version 3
+* Docker Compose is recommended for the setup, must support at least compose version 3
 * Please consider using `utf8mb4_bin` as the database collation.
-Other collations like `utf8mb4_general_ci` may cause issues with different Unicode characters.
+Other collations like `utf8mb4_general_ci` _may_ cause issues with different Unicode characters.

 ---

 ## 2-Minute Test Setup

-You can run LinkAce within a couple of minutes, using a SQLite database to get started quickly.
-Please notice that switching between databases is not supported if you decide to run LinkAce with MySQL or Postgres later on.
+You can run LinkAce within a couple of minutes, using a SQLite database to try out the application.
+Please note that this is not recommended for production use and migrating from this test setup to another database is not supported.

 ```
 touch database.sqlite